 This wasn’t possible in the recent past.
 You needed to keep Internet Explorer on a Windows PC if you wanted to stay current with OS and software updates without dancing through ridiculous hoops.
 Those days have gone.
 And yet, I find it still isn’t possible to find a favourite and stick with it.

 Chrome 10 is number one

 Take Google’s Chrome 10.
 It is my main, everyday browser.
 It still starts up and loads pages faster than any rival.
 That’s a huge plus.
-Chrome plays nicely with Gmail – which stays open all through day on my PC.
+Chrome plays nicely with Gmail – which stays open all through the day on my PC.

 It works well with all the Google applications.
-I use Google Reader in my work and Google Docs, the integration between these applications and Chrome 10 is as tight as the integration between Internet Explorer and Microsoft Windows.
+I use Google Reader for my work and Google Docs, the integration between these applications and Chrome 10 is as tight as the integration between Internet Explorer and Microsoft Windows.

 Chrome is the only browser at present which allows me to run Tweetdeck in a tab.
 I use a total of ten Chrome extensions; some are as good as the Firefox extensions.
-Lastpass works well.
+LastPass works well.
 Delicious and WideStamp behave as well as with Firefox.
 There’s a clone of the WordPress Press This extension which acts as expected.
 Firebug is distinctly second-rate on Chrome when compared to Firefox, while the third-party Read it Later extension; Postponer is a sluggish disappointment.

 I’ve only come across a handful of sites which struggle to render properly in Chrome, but when that happens, the rendering is awful.
 At times the sites are barely readable.
 I suspect this is because designers are working with Firefox or Internet Explorer and miss testing Chrome, but for this reason alone I need to have more than one browser installed on my machine.